CamBish/CamBish/README.md

 - ❓ Ask me about how my thesis research is going!

-- ⚡ Fun fact: I am currently learning how to code without using my mouse
+- ⚡ Fun fact: I am Métis, and a member of the Métis nation of Alberta!

 <br/>